History

 In its first year, the Foundation launched a scholarship program that continues today.
 Seed money from the Foundation helped start James Logan High School’s nationally recognized forensics program and the school’s championship marching band, and the Foundation also contributed to Logan’s top-ranked athletic teams.

-To mark the year 2000, the Foundation embarked on a “Millennium Fund” drive to raise $1 million to provide for future needs.
-An endowment fund of $249,000 was raised, and efforts continue to reach the million-dollar milestone that will secure the future of key programs.
-Interest and dividends from the endowment contribute to funding for our current programs.
+To mark the year 2000, the Foundation embarked on a “Millennium Fund” drive to raise funds to provide for future needs.
+An endowment fund of $250,000 was raised, and efforts are ongoing to reach the million-dollar milestone that will secure the future of key programs.
+Investment income from the endowment contributes to funding for our important programs.

-In October 2007, the Foundation became an independent 501(c)(3) nonprofit organization and separated from the stewardship of the New Haven Unified School District.
+In October 2007, the Foundation was incorporated as an independent 501(c)(3) nonprofit organization and separated from the stewardship of the New Haven Unified School District.
 The new tax-exempt organization renewed its dedication to serving the needs of students and teachers in the New Haven Unified School District and adopted strategic plans to set a course for the future.

-In 2009-2010, the Foundation launched “Project: Enrichment”, a grant program which was designed to support teachers, coaches, advisors, and others who help provide co-curricular and extra-curricular activities for New Haven students.
-In 2017, the STEM grant program was added.
+• 2009-2010 – The Foundation launched “Project: Enrichment”, a grant program which was designed to support teachers, coaches, advisors, and others who help provide co-curricular and extra-curricular activities for New Haven students.

 What does the future hold?
 You can be part of it and help guide our work.
 Contact us for more information about how you can get involved in helping our students and schools.